Terry Jenkins: 2016

 Jenkins could only win four legs in his second round match with Mark Webster at the 2016 World Championship in a 4–0 loss.
 He was beaten 9–5 by Peter Wright in the fourth round of the UK Open and 11–5 by Gary Anderson in the second round of the World Matchplay.
 Jenkins also met Anderson in the final of the 12th Players Championship and he was edged out 6–5.
 His first round match with James Wade at the World Grand Prix went to a deciding leg which Jenkins won, before losing 3–1 to Benito van de Pas in the second round.

 2017

 Jenkins announced that after the 2017 World Championship he would be semi-retiring from the PDC circuit, as travelling for the events like those on the European Tour was taking its toll on him and would instead do more exhibitions and practice sessions, as well as continuing his love of buying and selling antiques.
 In the second round he recovered from 3–1 down to Benito van de Pas to level at 3–3 and then missed one match dart at double 20 to seal the comeback win and was defeated 4–3.
 As a result of playing fewer tournaments, Jenkins did not qualify for the 2018 World Championship.

-As of November 2018, Jenkins has not participated in any professional darts tournament.
+Since November 2018, Jenkins has not participated in any professional darts tournament.